andres-erbsen/dename-writeup/dename.md

 registered or not.
 Instead, the core servers will supply the verifiers with Merkle tree proofs about the relevant directory state in addition to the requested changes.
-Specifically, each request to transfer a name will be annotated with the old profile (or an absence proof if there is none), its Merkle path and all siblings used to calculate the hashes for the new Merkle path.
+Specifically, each request to transfer a name will be annotated with the old profile, its Merkle path (or an absence proof if there is none), and all siblings used to calculate the hashes for the new Merkle path.
 The verifier will then use the lookup procedure to verify the old mapping and calculate the new root hash using the server-provided values instead of storing a